Lurker00/DX200-Firmware-Add-on/README.md

 **Note:** Updating an add-on removes additional [Magisk](https://magiskmanager.com/) modules.
 You'll have to re-install them after the update.

-## How to revert back to stock
-Add-on survives factory reset.
-I provide a [package, similar to add-on, with original firmware parts](https://github.com/Lurker00/DX200-Firmware-Add-on/releases/tag/v0.01.008stock), that effectively removes all add-on functionality, but it leaves some files on the devices.
-If you really need full cleanup, you have to flash the official firmware and then make factory reset.

 ## Changes made
 ### Android
 * Google Play Store added.
 * The process of [device registration](https://www.google.com/android/uncertified/) is much simplified (required to make Google Play Services work on uncertified device).
 * [Magisk](https://magiskmanager.com/) can be used to install additional modules, and to provide root access.
-* [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which currently is useful only for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).
+* [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which is also useful for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).
+* Custom build of [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music), which plays bit perfect PCM up to 32/384kHz with no additional efforts, and fully compatible with [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) for bitperfect DSD and SACD ISO playback.
 * 126MHz CPU frequency added (216MHz is officially lowest), which is enough for most tasks.
-* Instability problem (reboots or shutdowns in sleep mode) has been resolved.
 ### Mango
 * Removed Android services, that are not used in this mode.
 * Performance insreased.